The Soup Nazi: Production

-The character
+Character

 Actor Larry Thomas polished his portrayal of the Soup Nazi by studying Omar Sharif's accent in Lawrence of Arabia, and received an Emmy Award nomination for his performance.

 The Soup Nazi was portrayed by Larry Thomas.
 Thomas, who did not realize that the character was based on a real person, received the inspiration for his portrayal from watching Lawrence of Arabia and studying Omar Sharif's accent.

 The Soup Nazi has a cameo in the Seinfeld series finale, in which his true name is revealed.
 He is a witness in the case against Seinfeld, Elaine, George and Kramer.
 He tells Hoyt about how he banned Elaine from his shop, only for her to return and ruin his business, forcing him to move to Argentina (paralleling the Ratlines used by the real Nazis).
 Elaine angers him by smugly claiming, "His soup wasn't all that good anyway."

 Inspiration

 The restaurant Soup Kitchen International was the inspiration for this episode of Seinfeld.
 The restaurant closed in 2004, but has since reopened.

-The character was inspired by Ali "Al" Yeganeh (علی یگانه), an Iranian American soup vendor who ran Soup Kitchen International on West 55th Street in New York City, eventually turning it into the chain The Original Soup Man.
+The character was inspired by Ali "Al" Yeganeh (علی یگانه), an Iranian-American soup vendor who ran Soup Kitchen International on West 55th Street in New York City, eventually turning it into the chain The Original Soup Man.
 Yeganeh was originally offended by the portrayal.

 According to writer Spike Feresten, Jerry Seinfeld and several members of the production team went to Soup Kitchen International for lunch weeks after "The Soup Nazi" aired.
 Upon recognizing Seinfeld, Yeganeh "did a triple take" and went into a profanity-filled rant about how the show had "ruined" his business, demanding an apology.
 Seinfeld gave what Feresten describes as "the most sarcastic apology I've ever seen anyone give."
 Feresten has also said that some of the episode's encounters in the soup line, such as Elaine slapping her hands on the counter and telling the Soup Nazi he looks like Al Pacino, were based on scenes he witnessed at Yeganeh's real-life soup outlet.

 According to Nora Ephron's DVD commentary, the first pop culture reference to Yeganeh (though not by name) seems to have come years before the Seinfeld episode, in the 1993 movie Sleepless in Seattle.
 In the film, an unseen journalist pitches a story for the lifestyle section of The Baltimore Sun to their editor: "This man sells the greatest soup you have ever eaten, and he is the meanest man in America.
 I feel very strongly about this, Becky; it's not just about the soup."